evenmillz/evenmillz/README.md

 ## Builder.
 Developer.
 Systems Thinker.

-**I build systems—mental, digital, and spiritual.** Not just code, but architectures that remember, evolve, and serve with purpose.
+**I build systems that are mental, digital, and spiritual.** Not just code, but architectures that remember, evolve, and serve with purpose.

 I'm a full-stack developer with a sharp focus on artificial intelligence, natural language processing, and the architecture of intelligent systems.
 What sets me apart isn't just my technical stack—it's how I approach technology: not as a tool, but as a medium for creating impact, autonomy, and alignment.